 Someone can also provide consent by texting the opt-in keyword (e.g., JOIN) to your SMS sending number.
 To find your SMS sending number(s), navigate to the organization dropdown menu in the upper right-hand corner and then click Account > Settings > SMS.

 You can also use Klaviyo's v2 List API to collect SMS consent.
-This is particularly helpful if you want to, for example, integrate a non-Klaviyo signup form to gather consented phone numbers for SMS marketing.
-For details on how to leverage APIs for SMS, check out our List API documentation.
+This is particularly helpful if you want to gather phone numbers for SMS marketing with a non-Klaviyo signup form.
+For details on how to leverage APIs for SMS, check out our Guide to Collecting SMS Consent via API.
+We recommend that you be familiar with the List V2 API before you begin.

 How SMS Consent Is Stored in Klaviyo